CenturyLinkCloud/PublicKB/DCC Foundation/add-to-catalog.md

   ![Catalog](../images/dccf/add-to-catalog6.png)

-* Once the vApp Template is successfully imported, it can be used to deploy VMs inside of DCC Foundation.
+* Once the vApp Template is successfully imported, it can be used to deploy VMs inside of CenturyLink Private Cloud on VMware Cloud Foundation.

 ### Steps to add an Existing vApp to your Catalog
 In this example, we will work with the Engineering vApp to create a new vApp Template.
 If the vApp is running, it is added to the catalog as a vApp template with all of its VMs in a suspended state.